Clownacy/clowndoom/README.md

   - The codebase can be compiled with MSVC.
 - Assorted bug fixes.
 - Low-detail mode has been restored to full working order.
-- Mouse-grab is no longer optional, and is instead toggled by the menu being open.
 - Better than CuckyDOOM.

 ## Configuration